Youth Agency, Inclusion & Development

 - Exploratory research in specific community contexts both within and outside of Ireland is a special aspect to our research.

 The UNESCO CFRC has undertaken a major programme of research in relation to youth mentoring in Ireland.
 This included a major mixed methods study of the Big Brother Big Sister community based mentoring programme in Ireland, incorporating the first randomised control trial conducted in a youth work setting in Ireland.
 The findings of this study, as well as additional studies and academic work in relation to youth mentoring, enhances our understanding of the outcomes and processes associated with this approach.
 For more information please visit our publications page here or visit Foroige's website on the Big Brother Big Sister Programme here.

 Foróige, Ireland’s leading youth organisation, currently engages with over 50,000 young people throughout the country.
 The UNESCO CFRC has provided a range of research and evaluation supports to Foróige over recent years, which included the following:

-- Research and evaluation studies –including the The Youth Citizenship programme, The Real U programme and the Volunteer Led Model of Youth Work;
+- Research and evaluation studies –including the The Youth Citizenship programme, and the Volunteer Led Model of Youth Work;

 - Developing An Evaluation Resource and training for Foróige staff;